MicrosoftDocs/win32/desktop-src/DirectShow/csourceseeking-getcurrentposition.md

 ---
-Description: The GetCurrentPosition method retrieves the current position, relative to the total duration of the stream.
+description: The GetCurrentPosition method retrieves the current position, relative to the total duration of the stream.
 Not implemented. ms.assetid: 386f41e4-a673-4c67-a28f-e155810fbb5a
 title: CSourceSeeking.GetCurrentPosition method (Ctlutil.h)
 ms.topic: reference